TEXAS EXPUNGEMENT ATTORNEY

 • Misdemeanor; deferred adjudication completed

-• Judge finds nondisclosure not in the interest of justice
+• Offenses in certain Penal Code chapters or where the judge finds nondisclosure is not in the interest of justice

 Statute: Tex.
 Gov’t Code § 411.072.